-Homeless FA Training Centres are 5 day programmes of activity run in partnership with professional football clubs.
-As well as an incredible professional footballers’ experience for all participants, they also include a programme of incentivised learning and deliver a sports leadership qualification to every player.
-In 2013 we delivered the scheme in partnership with Arsenal, Brighton & Hove Albion, Bristol City, Derby County, Hull City, Manchester United, Norwich City, Sunderland and West Bromwich Albion.
+Homeless FA Training Centres are 5 day programmes of activity run in partnership with professional football clubs during April and May.
+As well as an incredible professional footballers’ experience for all participants, they also include a programme of incentivised learning and deliver a leadership qualification to every player.

-Our Training Centres are a great experience and opportunity for all players, regardless of football ability.
-The emphasis is on personal development and we support all players to increase their self-confidence, self-esteem and employability, as well as offering help to improve stress management, and teach leadership and a range of other life skills.
+The Training Centres are a great experience and opportunity for all players, regardless of football ability.
+The emphasis is on personal development, both on and off the pitch, and we support players to increase their self-confidence, self-esteem, and offer help to improve stress management, teach leadership and a range of other life skills.

 Many additional opportunities are provided by our Training Centre partner clubs further to the 5-day programme of activity.
 These include employment, volunteering, training and further education.

 The 2014 Training Centre Programme application process is now closed.

 Homeless FA Peer Mentors will be in attendance throughout the Training Centres.
 Their role is to encourage and support players by drawing on their experience of a Homeless FA Training Centre.
 These Peer Mentors have been selected and trained by the Homeless FA from outstanding participants in the 2012 and 2013 Training Centre/Team England programmes.
 Football club staff and Peer Mentors will select players for the England squad.